schikimikiviki/cerberus/README.md

 3. You can access nextcloud at: http://localhost:8089/

+4. Before you can curl anything, you need to activate the app.
+Log in into nextcloud, click on your profile icon at the top right corner and select "Apps".
+Then, on the left side, select "your apps" and you should see "cerberus".
+Click on "enable":

-4. You can test curling messages:
+5. You can test curling messages:

 ```
 curl -u admin:admin "http://localhost:8089/apps/cerberus/hello"
 ```

-5. You can then upload a file and check its permissions using:
+6. You can then upload a file and check its permissions using:

 ```
 http://localhost:8089/apps/cerberus/check-permission/screenshot.png